michalroots/michalroots.github.io/_pages/focus.md

 1. **I bring people together and make beautiful dreams happen.**
 2. **I tell stories documenting the process, to inspire others and send ripples.**

-North star: Let's co-create a beautiful world where all beings can thrive.a
+North star: Let's co-create a beautiful world where all beings can thrive.

 <p>🌳⛵️✨</p>